-The Company's Board of Directors is currently comprised of four directors.
-A total of four directors will be elected at the Annual Meeting to serve until the next annual meeting of shareholders to be held in 2020, or until their successors are duly elected and qualified.
-Of the Board members whose term expires at the Annual Meeting, Gianni B. Arcaini, Adrian G. Goldfarb, Blair M. Fonda and Kenneth Ehrman are all standing for reelection.
-On July 3, 2019, we announced that Alfred (Fred) J. Mulder notified us that he is retiring from the Board, effective immediately, and would not stand for re-election as a director at the Meeting.
+The Company's Board of Directors is currently comprised of five directors.
+A total of five directors will be elected at the Annual Meeting to serve until the next annual meeting of shareholders to be held in 2020, or until their successors are duly elected and qualified.
+Of the Board members whose term expires at the Annual Meeting, Gianni B. Arcaini, Adrian G. Goldfarb, Alfred J. (Fred) Mulder, Blair M. Fonda and Kenneth Ehrman are all standing for reelection.
 The persons named as "Proxies" in the enclosed Proxy will vote the shares represented by all valid returned proxies in accordance with the specifications of the shareholders returning such proxies.
 If no choice has been specified by a shareholder, the shares will be voted FOR the nominees.
-If at the time of the Annual Meeting any of the nominees named below should be unable or unwilling to serve, which event is not expected to occur, the discretionary authority provided in the Proxy will be exercised to vote for such substitute nominee or nominees, if any, as shall be designated by the Board of Directors.
+If at the time of the Annual Meeting any of the nominees named below should be unable or unwilling to serve, which event is not expected to occur, the discretionary authority provided in the Proxy will be exercised to vote for such substitute nominees, if any, as shall be designated by the Board of Directors.
 If a quorum is present and voting, the nominees for directors receiving the highest number of votes will be elected.
 Abstentions and broker non-votes will have no effect on the vote.